EarthScope/GeoLab/docs/content/getting_started/server_launch.md

 Select 'Other' from the dropdown menu and specify the public URL of the container.

-See Environment Management[environment_management.md] for more details on building your own image.
+See [Environment Management](../advanced_topics/env_mgmt.md) for more details on building your own image.
 ```

 ## Stopping Your Server and Logging Out